-Halloween is a spooky season that we celebrate on the 31st of October every year - But we do not want the celebrations to start and end in October!
+Halloween is a spooky season that we celebrate on October 31st every year - But we do not want the celebrations to start and end in October!

-We know some people are always drawn closer to spooky corners of their home, the witchcraft, sorcery, the carved pumpkins, and the 'Avada Kedavra' pillows.
+We know some people are always drawn closer to the spooky corners of their homes, the witchcraft, sorcery, the carved pumpkins, and the 'Avada Kedavra' pillows.

-This guide is especially for those who want to dwell in the Halloween celebration throughout the year!
+This guide is especially for those who want to attend the Halloween celebration throughout the year!

-This 2022, we want to help you spice up your bedroom with ghosts, ghouls, gnomes, spiders, skeletons, Dracula, and many other special personalities of Halloween.
+This 2022, we want to help you spice up your bedroom with ghosts, ghouls, gnomes, spiders, skeletons, Dracula, and many other notable personalities of Halloween.

-Ready to create the spooky vibes in your bedroom?
-Ready to snuggle up in the cosy corners with little pumpkin pillows watching 'Annabell'?
+Ready to create spooky vibes in your bedroom?
+Ready to snuggle up in the cozy corners with little pumpkin pillows watching 'Annabell'?

-Grab some caramel apples or caramel corns and let's discuss how you can transform your bedroom to speak about the tradition of Halloween for the rest of 2022…
+Grab some caramel apples or corn, and let's discuss how you can transform your bedroom to speak about the tradition of Halloween for the rest of year.

 From hanging Halloween clocks and candle holders to decking up your bedroom with numerous Halloween toys and sprinkling some skeletal bones here and there…there is so much to do.

 But what colours will better speak about our taste for the spooky season?
-Which colours will symbolize Halloween at the first glance?
+Which colours will symbolise Halloween at first glance?

-We know you might be overwhelmed about the different colour pallets you need to choose, but Halloween is a pretty simple theme and it only involves three basic colours.
+You might be overwhelmed by the different colour pallets you must choose, but Halloween is a pretty simple theme that only involves three primary colours.

-If you have a gloomy and dark bedroom or a bedroom in neutral colours, all you need to do is add some final touches to complete the look.
+If you have a dark bedroom or a bedroom in neutral colours, all you need to do is add some final touches to complete the look.

-But if your bedroom is vibrant or showcases the peachy tones, you might need to think about adding more black and orange colours into the room to get the proper 'October 31st' look.
+But if your bedroom is vibrant or showcases pinkish tones, you might need to add more black and orange colours to get the proper 'October 31st' look.

-No matter if you are throwing a Halloween party to your colleagues or want to keep the Halloween decoration a secret (just to your bedroom), some black ravens, spiders with white skulls, ghouls are never a letdown.
+Whether you are throwing a Halloween party for your colleagues or want to keep the Halloween decoration a secret (just to your bedroom), some black ravens, spiders with white skulls, and ghouls are never a letdown.

-Can we ever forget about the colour orange when we are speaking all about Halloween?
+Can we ever remember the colour orange when speaking about Halloween?

 What is Halloween even without orange and creepy carved pumpkins staring at us in the dark?
 (Okay, that's too intense!)